yash-ops22/AWS-Project1/README.md

-We can destroy the infrastructure that we created using :
+We can destroy the infrastructure that we created using command:

      terraform destroy --auto-approve